 Queen St Backpackers

-It’s in a great location, right in the middle of everything on Queen Street, however it’s a little in need of renovation and mostly managed by long-term guests.
-Sometimes when this happens, the hostel dynamic can become clicky and I definitely felt that a bit here.
+It’s in a great location, right in the middle of everything on Queen Street (the building entrance is actually just off Queen St on the pedestrian part of Fort St).
+However it’s a little in need of renovation and mostly managed by long-term guests.

-The WiFi is amazing and completely free, they have a small bar inside with very cheap beers, pool tables, 24 hr reception, free breakfast every morning and the Queen St location is just brilliant.
+The WiFi is amazing and completely free, they have a small bar inside with very cheap beers, pool tables, 24 hr reception, free breakfast every morning and the Queen Street location is just too easy.

-Be forewarned, it’s next to a sports bar AND on Queen Street, so go here to be social – not to get a peaceful nights sleep.
+Be forewarned, it’s next to a sports bar AND on Queen Street, so go here to be social or party – not to get a peaceful nights sleep!